Portland, Oregon Natural Disaster List. Is your Home Safe?

 2. Portland Landslides

 Portland’s West Hills are vulnerable to landslides because they were built on steep slopes.
-Add to that the unstable soil in that section of Portland, and you can imagine why this natural disaster made the list.
+Add the unstable soil in that section of Portland, and you can imagine why this natural disaster made the list.

 Oregon.gov has detailed instructions about how to manage a landslide before, during, and after.
 Other helpful resources are the Portland Bureau of Emergency Management and the ODOG’s Homeowners’ Guide to Landslides.